aadya/hello-world/README.md

 Hello Humans,

-We've gathered here to make this  better place.
+We've gathered here to make this a better place.
 Let's do this!